Bird Fact File: Green Finch

 In autumn and winter as natural food sources dwindle Greenfinches eat seeds and berries and are regulars at garden feeders.
 They love sunflower seeds, peanuts and suet pellets and use their strong beaks to crack open seeds with ease.
 Their visits to feeders bring a splash of colour and cheer in the colder months.

 Greenfinches are found in many types of habitat, from gardens and parks to woodlands and hedgerows.
 They love areas with lots of shrubs and trees which provide food and nesting sites.
-A garden with feeders offering seeds, mealworms and suet will attract these confident birds.
+A garden with feeders offering seeds, dried mealworms and suet will attract these confident birds.
 Watching a Greenfinch’s antics and listening to its chirping is a joy for any bird enthusiast.

 Naturally Forages for